PV-Lopes/CRUD---NEO4J/README.md

 use "cd CRUD---NEO4J"

-Use "pip install neo4j" no terminal para instalar a biblioteca do neo4j
+Use "pip install neo4j" no terminal, para instalar a biblioteca do neo4j

 Use "python Menu.py" para iniciar